julius2001/julius2001.github.io/_sections/repertoire.md

 - Suite for Clarinet, Violin and Piano

 #### Bach
-- English Suite No. 3 g-moll: 1.
+- English Suite No. 3 g-Moll: 1.
 Prelude
 - WTK I No. 1 C-Dur
 - WTK I No. 3 Cis-Dur
 - WTK I No. 13 Fis-Dur
-- WTK I No. 22 b-moll
+- WTK I No. 22 b-Moll
 - WTK II No. 19 A-Dur

 #### Beethoven